mokrzu/mokrzu.github.io/_posts/2014-04-28-crud-hacks.markdown

 A few years ago, when I was starting working with both SQL and NoSQL database systems, basic Mongo operations were for me much more intuitive than understanding and using SQL statements.
 <br>
-But there are several facts and exceptions, you must to remeber, to avoid common pitfalls.
+But there are several facts and exceptions, you must to remember, to avoid common pitfalls.

 ##### **CREATE**